Matt Wiman: Ultimate Fighting Championship

-Wiman was expected to face Cole Miller on January 1, 2011, at UFC 125, but the bout eventually took place on January 22, 2011 at UFC Fight Night 23.
+Wiman was expected to face Cole Miller on January 1, 2011, at UFC 125, but the bout eventually took place on January 22, 2011, at UFC Fight Night 23.
 Wiman dominated Miller for all 3 rounds, resulting in a unanimous decision victory.

 Wiman faced Dennis Siver on July 2, 2011, at UFC 132.
 He lost the fight via unanimous decision where UFC President Dana White stated he felt Wiman's pain at the post-fight press conference and understood why he wouldn't show up (to the post-fight press conference) after a fight like that.

-Wiman won a rematch with Mac Danzig via unanimous decision on October 1, 2011, at UFC on Versus 6,.
+Wiman won a rematch with Mac Danzig via unanimous decision on October 1, 2011, at UFC on Versus 6.
 The back and forth action earned Fight of the Night honors.

-Wiman was expected to face Mark Bocek on April 21, 2012 at UFC 145.
+Wiman was expected to face Mark Bocek on April 21, 2012, at UFC 145.
 However, Wiman was forced from the bout with an injury and was replaced by returning UFC veteran John Alessio.

-Wiman defeated Paul Sass via first round armbar submission on September 29, 2012 at UFC on Fuel TV 5.
+Wiman defeated Paul Sass via first round armbar submission on September 29, 2012, at UFC on Fuel TV 5.
+This fight earned him a Submission of the Night award.

-Wiman faced T. J. Grant on January 26, 2013 at UFC on Fox 6.
+Wiman faced T. J. Grant on January 26, 2013, at UFC on Fox 6.
 He lost the fight via KO in the first round.

 After an absence of nearly two years, Wiman returned from an extended hiatus and faced Isaac Vallie-Flagg at UFC Fight Night 57 on November 22, 2014.
 He won the back-and-forth fight via unanimous decision.

-Wiman was expected to face Leonardo Santos on March 21, 2015 at UFC Fight Night 62.
+Wiman was expected to face Leonardo Santos on March 21, 2015, at UFC Fight Night 62.
 However, Wiman was forced out of the bout on February 11 with a back injury and was replaced by Tony Martin.

-Wiman returned from an extended hiatus and faced Luis Peña on June 22, 2019 at UFC on ESPN+ 12.
+Wiman returned from an extended hiatus and faced Luis Peña on June 22, 2019, at UFC on ESPN+ 12.
 He lost the fight via technical knockout in round three.

-Wiman faced promotional newcomer Joe Solecki on December 7, 2019 at UFC on ESPN 7.
+Wiman faced promotional newcomer Joe Solecki on December 7, 2019, at UFC on ESPN 7.
 He lost the fight via unanimous decision.

-Wiman faced Jordan Leavitt on December 5, 2020 at UFC on ESPN 19.
+Wiman faced Jordan Leavitt on December 5, 2020, at UFC on ESPN 19.
 He lost the fight via knockout in round one.

 After fighting out his last fight for the UFC, Matt announced his retirement from the sport.